MiamiHerald/guides/zika-tracker/guide.md

 ### If installing for the first time (Cloning and installing the source code)

-* In your console, navigate to where you want to install the project
+* In your console, navigate to where you want to install the project.

-* Run `git clone git@github.com:MiamiHerald/data-viz_zika-tracker.git zika-tracker` (that's the SSH url — do not use https)
+* Run `git clone git@github.com:MiamiHerald/data-viz_zika-tracker.git zika-tracker` (that's the SSH url — do not use https).

 * `cd` into the `zika-tracker` folder and run `npm install`.

 ### If already installed (Pulling new code from Github)

-* In your console, `cd` into the `zika-tracker` folder
+* In your console, `cd` into the `zika-tracker` folder.

 * run `git pull` to get the latest version of the site from Github.

 ## Starting the server